Skip to content

 #Frequently Asked Questions

 Your wallet likely contains a contactless card that’s triggering your phone’s NFC reader.
-Contactless bank cards and transit passes all broadcast at 13.56 MHz, the same frequency as NFC, and your phone picks up the signal even when the card is inside a wallet.
+Contactless bank cards and transit passes broadcast at 13.56 MHz, the same frequency as NFC, and your phone picks up the signal even when the card is inside a wallet.
 Disabling NFC from your quick-settings panel stops the popups immediately.
-An RFID-blocking wallet also works: the metallic shielding absorbs the 13.56 MHz signal so cards inside can’t broadcast to your phone at all.
+An RFID-blocking sleeve also works because the metallic shielding absorbs the 13.56 MHz signal so cards inside can’t broadcast to your phone at all.

-No. NFC detected the tag correctly.
-It’s an application-layer problem, not hardware.
+No. NFC detected the tag correctly, so the chip is working.
+It’s an application-layer problem.
 Test with a bank card near Google Pay: if the wallet opens, your NFC chip is fine.

 Different NFC tags store data in different formats.
 Your transit card might use a proprietary format, while a business card chip stores a vCard, and an access badge might use HID or MIFARE.
 NFC Tools covers all standard NDEF formats, but proprietary formats tied to specific hardware systems can’t be handled by any third-party app.